 Microchipping offers a valuable service to your customers and their pets, however it is only effective if they keep their details up-to-date - this can be done quickly and easily with Petlog.
 Petlog has proven success in reuniting lost pets with their owners - allowing you to provide an even better service to your customers.
 Find our more about the benefits of using a microchip associated with Petlog.Benefits for Your Customers

 If a pet has been handed to you as a lost or stray you should scan the pet to see whether it is microchipped.
 Find out more about what to do with a lost or stray pet as a veterinary organisation.Found a Pet

 It is very important for you as a vet to communicate to your clients regarding best practice when it comes to using Petlog's lost and found service.
 We all want the optimum outcome should a pet go missing, and here is where you can make the difference.
 Please find some resources that you may find useful in your veterinary practice.Resources for Vets

-The new legislation to be introduced in April 2016 requires all breeders to microchip their puppies before they go to their new homes, before they are 8 weeks old.
+Current legislation requires all breeders to microchip their puppies before they go to their new homes before they are 8 weeks old.
 Find out more about what compulsory microchipping means for Veterinary Organisations on the Chip It Check It website.Chip It Check It website